 Photo: Sten Leijonhufvud

 Anders Bergström (b.
-1965) is Associate Professor in History and Theory of Architecture since 2008 at the KTH School of Architecture and the Built Environment, as well as being group manager for research staff at the Department of Architecture since 2015.
-Originally educated as an architect, he holds a PhD in History of Architecture (KTH 2001), and a Diploma in Architectural Conservation from the Royal Institute of Art (KKH 2004).
-Since 2008, he has been course responsible for mandatory courses in history and theory, such as "Introduction to European Architecture" and "The Image of Swedish Architecture", and taught elective courses in different areas, such as "The Archive of Stockholm Public Library" and "Educating Architects" .
+1965) is Associate Professor in the History and Theory of Architecture since 2008 at the KTH School of Architecture and the Built Environment, and research group manager at the Department of Architecture since 2015.
+Originally educated as an architect, he holds a PhD in History of Architecture (KTH 2001), and Diplomas in Architectural Conservation from the Royal Institute of Art (KKH 2004, 2023).
+He is responsible for the mandatory introductory course in History and Theory at undergraduate level since 2008, and teach elective seminar courses at graduate level, currently focusing on the 1930 Stockholm Exhibition.

-He is currently completing a book on the Stockholm Public Library, as a final result of a project funded by Riksbankens Jubileumsfond.
-This project has recently evolved into an on-going collaboration with Dr. Patrick H. Fleming, ETH Zürich, who is directing a project on recovering the historical construction of the library with Professor Laurent Stalder as collaborator, funded by the Swiss National Science Foundation.
-Other current projects include the German Congregation in Stockholm Old Town, funded by Berit Wallenbergs stiftelse, and an anthology on architectural criticism by Eva von Zweigbergk in the 1960s.
+Formerly focused on the interwar period, he is now completing a book on the Stockholm Public Library, as a result of a project funded by Riksbankens Jubileumsfond.
+This project has evolved into a collaboration with Dr. Patrick H. Fleming, ETH Zürich, managing a project on recovering the historical construction of the library, funded by the Swiss National Science Foundation.
+Other on-going projects include architectural criticism by journalist Eva von Zweigbergk, and buildings for the German Congregation in Stockholm, funded by Berit Wallenbergs stiftelse.
 He is also co-supervising three doctoral students, with topics ranging from architectural education to conservation and museum transformation.

 History and Theory of Architecture 1: Introduction to European Architecture (A11HIB), examiner, course responsible, teacher | Course web